Code will always have flaws. Lists will always be in tens. Appsec will always be necessary.

 But when it comes to building a web app and talking to an audience of developers about what to do, turn to the OWASP Application Security Verification Standard (ASVS).
 It still has a checkbox-like flavor to it, but it’s a far better starting point than a generic list of mistakes to avoid.

-This used to point to a long list of password breaches, of which most of the passwords weren’t even hashed.
-But more importly, I dislike how this item mixes password storage and encrypting records at rest.
-Securing passwords relies on hashing and concepts like work factors.
+1. I used to point to a long list of password breaches, most of which didn’t even hash passwords.
+More importantly, I dislike how this item mixes password storage and the more general case of encrypting records at rest.
+Securing passwords relies on hashing and concepts like work factors to defeat brute force guessing.
 You don’t store passwords to recover the original plaintext, you compare hashes.
 Encrypting records is important, but it only addresses narrow threat models.
-If a service is compromised that processes that data, meaning it can decrypt the data in storage or in memory, then the plaintext data can be accessed. ↩
+If a service is compromised that processes that data, meaning it can decrypt the data in storage or in memory, then the plaintext data can be accessed.
+These are very different scenarios to consider and secure.

-I like to call this BugOps, where a team chases individual vulns or bug bounty reports as opposed to stepping back to reconsider their app’s design.
-I mentioned this back in a presentation in 2017. ↩
+2. I call this BugOps, where a team chases individual vulns or bug bounty reports as opposed to stepping back to reconsider their app’s design.
+I mentioned this back in a presentation in 2017.